Intro to Travel Nursing: Support for a Successful Start

 - Working With Your Clinical Team: TNAA’s team supports all things nursing, like helping you study for tests, offering continuing education opportunities, and so much more.

-In our previous post, we broke down our best-in-class benefits and what benefits come with your pay package.
-Reminder, TNAA offers two pay-package options that are designed to fit you.
-Read about pay packages here.
-So, you’ve been offered a job, you’ve chosen a pay package, and decided which benefits you want, now it’s time to start getting all your credentialing ready for your assignment.
+In a previous post, we broke down our best-in-class benefits and what benefits come with your pay package.
+Now it’s time to start getting all your credentialing ready for your assignment.
 While it can be daunting to look at everything needed, TNAA support staff brings unprecedented market knowledge to ensure you’re able to start your assignment on time.

 View this post on Instagram